Bachelor of Exercise Physiology and Rehabilitation - 266JA

 |English Language Requirements:||There are non-standard English language requirements for this course.
 To be eligible you must have an academic IELTS of 7.0 overall with no band score below 7.0 or equivalent.
 For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.|

-Study our Bachelor of Exercise Physiology and Rehabilitation at UC and you will:
+Study a Bachelor of Exercise Physiology and Rehabilitation and you will:

 - have a deeper understanding of the human body